PDM4AR/exercises/docs/06-collisionchecking.md

 - **Input:** `Path` *t*, robot radius *r*, list of obstacles
 - **Output:** List of indices representing the `Segment`s of the `Path` that collide with any obstacles

-**Implementation approaches:** To account for the robot's radius, you can either:
-1. **Inflate obstacles** by the robot's radius (creating a larger "danger zone") and convert robot-vs-obstacle collision checks into point-vs-inflated-obstacle checks
+**Implementation approach:** To account for the robot's radius, inflate obstacles by the robot's radius (creating a larger "danger zone") and convert robot-vs-obstacle collision checks into point-vs-inflated-obstacle checks using the provided primitives.
-2. Or, **Inflate path segments** by the robot's radius and reuse the polygon-polygon and polygon-circle collision check primitives implemented in Part 1

-#### Task 5: Collision Checking via Occupancy Grid
+#### Task 2: Collision Checking via Occupancy Grid

-The goal and all assumptions are the same as `Task 4`.
+The goal and all assumptions are the same as `Task 1`.

 Implement collision checking using an occupancy grid approach.
 You may use `shapely` to create the occupancy grid, but you are not allowed to use it for checking collisions between the path segments and obstacles directly.